-Recent developments in detector technology have yielded sensors with improved spatial resolution, lower noise characteristics, and substantially higher frame rates [9].
-Historically, detector integration times for scanning and tomography experiments were in the range of 0.1 to 1 second.
-This extended integration effectively filtered high-frequency vibrations in beam or sample position, resulting in apparently stable but larger beam.
+Furthermore, recent developments in detector technology have yielded sensors with improved spatial resolution, lower noise characteristics, and substantially higher frame rates [9].
+Whereas typical integration times for scanning or tomography experiments were previously in the range of 0.1 to 1 second, modern detectors permit integration times on the order of milliseconds, corresponding to frame rates of 100 Hz or higher.

-With higher X-ray flux and reduced detector noise, integration times can now be shortened to approximately 1 millisecond, with frame rates exceeding 100 Hz.
 This reduction in integration time has two major implications for positioning requirements.
 Firstly, for a given spatial sampling ("pixel size"), faster integration necessitates proportionally higher scanning velocities.
 Secondly, the shorter integration times make the measurements more susceptible to high-frequency vibrations.
+Previously, longer integration effectively averaged out rapid positional fluctuations, resulting in an apparently larger but stable effective X-ray beam.
+With millisecond-scale integration, however, vibrations up to the kilohertz range can significantly degrade data quality.
 Therefore, not only must the sample position be stable against long-term drifts, but it must also be actively controlled to minimize vibrations, especially during dynamic fly-scan acquisitions.